-Amid a security technology landscape that experts say is seriously lagging behind sophisticated malware and hacker techniques, some security startups are taking on the challenge of
+Amid a security technology landscape that experts say is seriously lagging behind sophisticated malware and hacker techniques, some security startups are taking on the challenge of catching up with attackers.

 So many startups are focused on their part of the problem that they don’t realize there are tons of security problems.